Making Sense of the ACR

 In days of old a boat owner had to use the battery switch to route/direct charging to the bank or banks they desired to charge.
 The most ubiquitous of these methods was simply switching to the BOTH/ALL or 1+2 setting on a 1/BOTH/2 battery switch.
 This was all well and good, charging in parallel, so long as the motor was running.
 However, when the owner stopped the boat the switch was often forgotten about and left in the PARALLEL position thus draining both batteries while on the hook.

 Many a boater has succumbed to two dead banks due to what we refer to as HEF (Human Error Factor).
-Back in the 90’s the first of the voltage sensing relays were hitting the market thus no longer requiring the owner to do anything to the battery switch in order to charge both battery banks.
+Back in the early 90’s the first of the voltage sensing relays were hitting the market, thus no longer requiring the owner to do anything to the battery switch in order to charge both battery banks.
 Unlike a diode type isolator, which causes an approximate 0.6V volt drop to the batteries being charged, the combiner/VSR’s were simple voltage triggered paralleling switches and both batteries could be charged without human intervention or the voltage drop associated with diode type isolators.

 Definitions used in this article: